 Plan to spend at least two nights in the Seward area so that you can take your time exploring Kenai Fjords National Park by both land and sea.

 The Gateway Hotel offers a discounted cruise special rate just for Alaska Tour & Travel guests when you book a room along with a day cruise.

 A Few More “Good-to-Knows”

 - There's no entry fee into Kenai Fjords National Park.

 - If you're driving to the Exit Glacier Nature Center, plan to arrive earlier in the morning or later in the afternoon.
-Parking is limited and tends to fill up midday.
+Parking is limited and the lot tends to fill up midday.

 - The park is open year-round, but access is limited in the winter.
 The road to Exit Glacier is closed from about October through mid-May, and coastal backcountry can be difficult to reach due to sea conditions.